Symptoms may include:

 Therapy can help address harmful thought patterns, improve eating behavior, and increase self-esteem.
 There are many different types of therapy.
 Work with your doctor and therapists to determine which therapy may be best for you.
 You may use more than one therapy or try different therapies before you find one that works best for you.
 Some therapy options include:

-Cognitive behavioral therapists—To help you develop a healthier and more realistic self-image.
+—To help you develop a healthier and more realistic self-image.
 The therapist will help you find new ways to think about your body and your diet.

-Interpersonal therapy—To help you understand and cope with concerns about your relationships.
+—To help you understand and cope with concerns about your relationships.

 - Family therapy—Families often play a role in eating disorders.
 Many people cannot recover unless their families are involved in the changes.
 All families need to understand the disorder to provide the appropriate support.

 In some cases, people with anorexia benefit from a combination of psychotherapy and antidepressant medication.
 In particular, selective serotonin reuptake inhibitors (SSRIs)